Nonprofit Resources

 • Some states require the use of annuity rates published by the American Council on Gift Annuities, which recommends rates under prevailing economic conditions.

-• If you allow contributions of property like land or closely held stock to a CGA, consider that there could be carrying or selling costs that reduce the cash proceeds and plan accordingly.
+• If you allow contributions of property such as land or closely held stock to a CGA, consider that there could be carrying or selling costs that reduce the cash proceeds and plan accordingly.

-The planned giving options discussed in the rest of this article are typically suitable for larger gifts, due to the complexity and administrative costs.
+The planned giving options discussed in the rest of this article are typically suitable for larger gifts, given their complexity and administrative costs.

 Charitable Remainder Trusts (CRTs) and Other Trust Arrangements